There are many reasons to work while taking classes. From building your network to developing career skills, your job can mean more than its paycheck.

 92.7%of students agreed that their internship(s) complemented their degree and helped prepare them for their future careers.

 Are you prepared for work after college?
-Working while obtaining your degree can make you "career ready" for after graduation.
-The National Association of Colleges and Employers (NACE) has established eight key competencies for career readiness.
-Finding opportunities like part-time work or internships can develop these top skills employers are looking for.
+Working while obtaining your degree can make you career ready for after graduation.
+The National Association of Colleges and Employers (NACE) has established eight key competencies for career readiness, which you can learn more about here.
+Finding opportunities like part-time work or internships can help develop these top skills employers are looking for.

 General reasons to work